More and more of us are ditching tap water, and the urge to buy bottled water, to use filter bottles to achieve improved levels of hydration.

 In Britain alone, the industry is worth a staggering £2.4 billion.

-While paying a pound here and there for a plastic water bottle while you’re on the move doesn’t sound like a major financial imposition, the costs can easily mount over time.
+While paying a pound here and there for a plastic water bottle while you’re on the move doesn’t sound like a significant financial imposition, the costs can quickly mount over time.

-The cost savings entailed by favouring a reusable water bottle, therefore, are not insignificant – particularly if you take good care of it.
+The cost savings entailed by favouring a reusable water bottle are not insignificant – particularly if you take good care of it.

 Not all water filter bottles elevate the pH of water, but those that do are ideal if you want regular access to alkaline water.